 1- You Have Attempted Conventional Weight Loss Methods (and Failed)

-The best candidates for weight loss surgery have put significant effort into dieting and exercising to lose weight only to fail at their attempts.
-If following certain diets like Keto and going vegan have not given you the results you expected, bariatric surgery can help you achieve your long-term weight goals.
+The best candidates for weight loss surgery have put significant effort into dieting and exercising to lose weight, only to fail.
+If following certain diets like Keto and going vegan have not yielded the expected results, bariatric surgery can help you achieve your long-term weight goals.

 Likewise, if going to the gym, engaging in yoga, and taking up sports have failed to help you lose weight, communicate these struggles with your bariatric surgeon.
 The chances are good you’ll be recommended for one or more bariatric procedures.

 2- You Have a High Body Mass Index (BMI) (30 to 40 or Above)

 Doctors use the body mass index scale to determine how much excess weight you carry.
 The normal body mass index range is 18.5 to 24.9.
 Good candidates for bariatric intervention are at least 100 pounds overweight, which brings the person’s BMI to 40 or above.